Skip to main content

 MUNICIPAL NAVIGATION ACROSS PINELLAS

-Every Pinellas municipality handles FEMA differently.
-St. Pete uses 49% in its local ordinance.
+Every Pinellas municipality handles the FEMA 50% rule differently.
+St. Pete enforces through its floodplain administrator.
 Beach communities have their own thresholds.
 Unincorporated Pinellas has another approach.
 Revolution has relationships with building departments across the county.

 Who We Build For